Andrew A. Dahl, MD, FACS

 The physical examination concentrates on an evaluation of the eyelids, lid margins, base of the lashes, oil gland openings, tear quantity and quality, and the front surface of the eyeball using a slit lamp, which allows a magnified view with sufficient illumination.
 The type of blepharitis is determined based on this examination and appropriate treatment recommended.
 Occasionally, cultures are taken by swabbing the discharge and sending this to the laboratory.
 In some cases, an allergy evaluation may be required.

 It is unusual for blepharitis to cause serious problems.
 However, blepharitis can lead to a number of other conditions.

-- Sty: A sty or hordeolum is a bacterial infection in one of the oil glands whose opening is clogged.
-The result is a painful lump on the edge or inside of your eyelid.
+- Sty: A sty (sometimes spelled stye) or hordeolum is a bacterial infection in one of the oil glands whose opening is clogged.
+The result is a painful lump on the edge or inside of the eyelid.

-- Chalazion: A chalazion or conjunctival granuloma occurs when a blockage in one of the oil glands causes that gland to become enlarged and scarred.
+- Chalazion: A chalazion or conjunctival granuloma occurs when blockage in one or more of the oil glands causes it/them to become enlarged and scarred.

-- Ulceration of the cornea: Constant irritation from inflamed eyelids or misdirected eyelashes may cause a sore (ulcer) to develop on your cornea.
+- Ulceration of the cornea: Constant irritation from inflamed eyelids or misdirected eyelashes may cause a sore (ulcer) to develop on the cornea.

-Blepharitis does not affect vision generally, although a poor tear film may intermittently blur vision, causing varying amounts of fluctuating vision during the day.
-Call your ophthalmologist if you develop significant changes in vision since this symptom is not due to the blepharitis.
+Blepharitis does not affect vision generally, although disturbances of the tear film may intermittently blur vision, causing varying amounts of fluctuating vision during the day.

-Call your ophthalmologist if you develop a sore on the eyelid that persists or increases in size, especially if it is red, bleeding, and not healing.
+- A sore on the eyelid that persists or increases in size, especially if it is red, bleeding, and not healing

 Get breaking medical news.